-Sir Leon Brittan Q.C., as note 7 above, at pp. 5 and 6.
-For a US perspective, see Robert Pitofsky, EU and US Approaches to International Mergers - Views from the US Federal Trade Commission, in EC Merger Control: Ten Years On, as note 7 above, at p.
+Sir Leon Brittan Q.C., now Lord Brittan, The Early Days of EC Merger Control, EC Merger Control: Ten Years On (London: International Bar Association, 2000), pp. 5 and 6.
+For a U.S. perspective, see Robert Pitofsky, EU and U.S. Approaches to International Mergers - Views from the U.S. Federal Trade Commission, EC Merger Control: Ten Years On (London: International Bar Association, 2000), p.
 50 ("In the fall of 1991, in an immensely important EC decision, the Commission blocked ATR's proposed acquisition of de Havilland, signalling DG-IV's and the Commission's faithfulness to competition policy over industrial policy.
-My own view is that the industrial policy defence is almost always a bankrupt concept - first, because size (as opposed to efficiency) is no assurance of success in any market, global or local, and second, because antitrust enforcement is a blunt and ineffective device to provide solutions to issues like balance of trade or employment.
+My own view is that the industrial policy defense is almost always a bankrupt concept - first, because size (as opposed to efficiency) is no assurance of success in any market, global or local, and second, because antitrust enforcement is a blunt and ineffective device to provide solutions to issues like balance of trade or employment.
 Other government policies are much more likely to be effective").

-29 The 1997 revision of the Merger Regulation, among other things, expanded the Regulation's scope as of 1 March 1998, to include the formation of all full-function joint ventures, including those giving rise to spill-over effects between the parent companies.
+Among other things, the 1997 revision of the Merger Regulation, expanded the Regulation's scope as of March 1, 1998, to include the formation of all full-function joint ventures, including those giving rise to spill-over effects between the parent companies.

-30 See, e.g. Telia/Telenor/Schibsted, Case IV/JV.1, Commission decision of 27 May 1998, (telecommunications), the first joint venture to be appraised following the 1997 revision of the Merger Regulation.
+See, e.g., Telia/Telenor/Schibsted, Case IV/JV.1, Commission decision of May 27, 1998 (telecommunications), the first joint venture to be appraised following the 1997 revision of the Merger Regulation.

-In 2001, as described below, this reform was revisited, in part because, in the Commission's view, the supplementary thresholds introduced in 1997 had "not solved the multiple filing problem which they were designed to tackle", because only a small proportion of the cases they were intended to catch have in practice fallen within the scope of the Merger Regulation.
-Green Paper on the Review of Council Regulation (EEC) 4064/89, COM(2001) 745/6 final, executive summary, para.
-24.
+In 2001, as described below, this reform was revisited, in part because, in the Commission's view, the supplementary thresholds introduced in 1997 had "not solved the multiple filing problem which its approach to market definition and adopted the Market Definition Notice.
+Finally, the Commission corrected the lack of explicit authority to accept undertakings during the initial investigative period.